CharleRoger/Garden/Canon/Languages/Upic/Northern Upic/Öbic/Low Alöbi.md

 | Elsewhere              | -   | ɑ   | ɛ\~ə | œ   | ɔ   | ɪ   | ʏ   | ʊ   |

 ### Diphthongs

 In the [[8th century]], sequences of vowels and coda glides began to collapse into a system of six diphthongs, shown in the table below, laying the foundation for what would become the vowel system of the later [[Eubli]] language.
 This late stage of Low Alöbi is known as [[Low Alöbi#Transitional Alöbi|Transitional Alöbi]].

 |  | - | _a-_ | _i-_ | _ö-_ | _ü-_ | _o-_ | _u-_ |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | _-y_ | - | ay | - | ey | - | oy | < |
 | _-w_ | - | aw | ew | < | < | ow | - |

 ## Phonotactics

-The syllable structure of Low Alöbi is (C)(A)V(C) where *C* is any consonant, *V* is any vowel and *A* is an approximant /w l j/.
+The syllable structure of Low Alöbi is (C)(A)V(C) where *C* is any consonant, *V* is any vowel and *A* is an approximant *w l y*.
 An approximant *A* can only occur if the onset consonant is a non-approximant with a different place of articulation to *A*.
 Syllables with no onset consonant are common and as a result, there are many examples of vowel hiatus.
-If two identical vowels meet at a syllable boundary, a glottal stop /ʔ/ is inserted between them.
+If two identical vowels meet at a syllable boundary, a glottal stop *q* is inserted between them.
 Every word has one stressed syllable which falls on the first syllable of the stem.

 # Grammar

 ## Nouns

 ### Adverbial cases

 Nouns inflect for three morphosyntactic cases which mark the role of a noun in a verb or stative phrase.

 #### Absolutive

 The unmarked case.
 Used for the sole argument of a stative phrase or the direct object of certain transitive verbs.

 #### Ergative

 The ergative case is marked with the suffix *-in*.
 This case is used for the agent of transitive verbs, which may be the sole argument if the verb phrase has no explicit object.

 #### Oblique

 The oblique case is marked with *-b* on vowel-final stems and *-eb* otherwise.
 Nouns in the oblique case are most commonly used in an accusative or dative role, as the direct object or "receiver" of a transitive verb.
 Some verbs take the absolutive, while others take the oblique case as their direct object.
 The oblique is also used for additional arguments to any verb, with the particular role specified with prepositions.

 ### Adnominal cases

 ### Grammatical number

 A prefix can be optionally attached directly to a noun stem to specify grammatical number.
 All nouns still have a grammatical number even if not specified with a prefix, the number may be implied by context or verb inflection, or a default number is assumed depending on the noun.
 For example, animals and people are plural by default and so unspecified number is generally treated as plural.
 Things like the sun and the world are always singular, so never need to be marked as such.

 A noun with a number prefix is said to have [[noun instancing|instanced]] reference to a specific, countable instance of a thing, regardless of definiteness, rather than generic reference to a kind or category.
 The instancing number prefixes of Alöbi are shown in the table below.